theogf/Turkie.jl/README.md

 chain = sample(m, NUTS(0.65), 300; callback = cb)
 ```

-If you want to show only some variables you can give a `Dict` to `TurkieParams` :
+If you want to show only some variables you can give a `Dict` to `TurkieCallback` :

 ```julia
 cb = TurkieCallback(Dict(:v => [:trace, :mean],